Women and the Koran

 Al-Muwatta 28 7.17b

-The most current former husband should not interfere with a former wife’s plans to marry a former spouse.
+The most recent husband should not interfere with his now ex-wife’s plans to marry a former spouse.

 2:230 If he divorces her, she shall not be lawful to him again until she has married another husband.
 If the latter divorces her, then it is no offence if they go back to each other, if they both think that they shall keep within Allah’s Bounds.
 Those are Allah’s Bounds which He makes clear to men who have knowledge.